imperionite/cp1ms1/MS1.md

 ## 📌 Use Case

 ### Overview
-This document describes the **Use Case Diagram** for Phase 1 of the **MotorPH Payroll System**.
+This document describes the **Use Case Diagram (UCD)** for Phase 1 of the **MotorPH Payroll System**.
 The system allows users to view employee details, log work hours, and calculate salaries.

 #### Actor
 **User**